 45 Tips to Help You Find Your Literary AgentHarry Bingham

 The tips below won’t guarantee you that you find the right agent for you, but if you follow them carefully, they WILL maximise your chances of doing so.
-Oh, if you want to know what qualifies us to give advice on these topics, perhaps it helps to know that the author of this post is Harry Bingham, who:
+Keep reading – and good luck!

 1. Know your genre